Chapel Hill Trust Administration & Probate

-If your family has experienced the loss of a family member, our law firm can assist you.
+If your family has experienced the loss of a family member, our Estate Administration Lawyers can assist you.
 Our guiding principle is to provide families with quality Trust Administration and Probate services tailored to each client’s specific needs and goals.
 This can be a difficult, confusing and stressful time.
 We can help.

-If your loved one had a will, the family will go through probate, a court-adminstered process designed to manage the transfer of assets and payment of creditors.
+If your loved one had a will, the family will go through probate, a court-administered process designed to manage the transfer of assets and payment of creditors.
 Probate, also referred to as estate administration, is designed to ensure that the individual’s debts are paid, the surviving spouse’s rights are protected, and that the property is distributed in accordance with the terms of the will.
-In estate planning, we endeavor to avoid exposure to probate as much as possible, primarily because exposing the assets to the court increasing cost, adds administrative burden, and often delays distribution of assets.
-This checklist includes some suggested Steps To Take When A Loved One Passes Away With A Will.
+In estate planning, our Estate Administration Attorneys endeavor to avoid exposure to probate as much as possible, primarily because exposing the assets to the court increasing cost, adds administrative burden, and often delays distribution of assets.
+This helpful checklist includes some suggested Steps To Take When A Loved One Passes Away With A Will.

 Do not retitle any assets before speaking with a qualified estate planning attorney.
 That meeting should take place approximately two weeks after your loved one has passed.
 Sometimes, the family will want to meet earlier.
 We are happy to accommodate this.